 Which brings me to sunk costs.
 Here’s an example.
-My wife and I have booked and paid for the flight and accomodation for a holiday in New York in February this year.
+My wife and I have booked and paid for the flight and accommodation for a holiday in New York in February this year.
 Crazy I know, but it’s her birthday and she’s never been to the States.
-Now, she told me this morning that the temperature over there is -40 (interestingly that’s the exact temperature at which Celcius and Farenheit are the same).
+Now, she told me this morning that the temperature over there is -40 (interestingly that’s the exact temperature at which Celsius and Fahrenheit are the same).
 Flights are cancelled and they are saying don’t travel unless it is essential.
 Should we go?

 This is not an easy concept to take fully on board.
 We once owned a cabin in an exclusive getaway resort.
 The members ended up in a legal battle with the developer and we all had to keep chipping in for the legal fees.
 My wife and I walked away from the whole messy business leaving the cabin and writing it off in our minds.
 It was, after all, a sunk cost – the decision itself didn’t cost us anything.